Botanical Name: Begonia x corallina hybrids

 Angel wing begonia house plants are gorgeous year-round.
 Even when not in bloom, the elegantly shaped begonia leaves cascading down cane-like stems are beautiful.
 Often spotted with white, the big, glossy green leaves feature reddish undersides.

 The sprays of delicate flowers are just an added attraction.
 Bloom time is different for each variety, but most angel wing begonias flower in the spring.
-Flower colors range from soft pink to deep red.
+Flower colors range from soft pink to coral to deep red.

 Care is easy, too.
 This is one of the easiest begonias to grow indoors.
 Much less fussy about humidity than rex begonias, this member of the family is less challenging to grow.